pchampin/sophia_rs/book/src/ch03_rdf_statements.md

 Note that in Sophia's [generalized RDF] model, terms of any kind can occur in any position in a statement.
-This contrasts to strict RDF where only IRIs can occur in predicate position, and where literals can not occur in the subject position.
+This contrasts to strict RDF where only IRIs can occur in predicate position, and where literals can only occur in the object position.

 ## Using triples